san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/add_or_import_users/import_users_from_ldap.md

    - Get the list of groups by using the `group` parameter.
 The result will be saved to a file named `group_list.txt`.
    - Command: `SyncStream.exe group`

-4. Prepare Groups for Syncing
+4. Filter Groups for Syncing
    - Open the `group_list.txt` file to review the list of groups.
    - Based on this list, create and save the groups you want to sync in the `group_filter.txt` file.

-5. Sync Selected Groups
+5. Sync Filtered Groups
-   - Run the sync process to synchronize all selected groups along with their users and the list of devices with the API.
+   - Run the sync process to synchronize users and devices from the groups defined in the `group_filter.txt` file.
    - Command: `SyncStream.exe sync`

 ### Quick Commands Reference